gtlsgamr/htxyz/index.md

 	* IRC: gtlsgamr @ libera.chat
 	* [GitHub](https://github.com/gtlsgamr).

-- **Disclaimer: The views and opinions expressed on this website are purely mine and do not represent my employer's**
+- **Disclaimer: The views and opinions expressed on this website are purely mine and do not represent my employer's.**